kyhau/docker-notebook/README.md

 # Save one or more images to a tar archive (streamed to STDOUT by default)
 docker image save [--output|-o FILE] IMAGE [IMAGE...]

+# Create a backup that can then be used with docker load.
+docker save busybox > busybox.tar
+# OR
+docker save --output busybox.tar busybox
+# OR
+docker save -o fedora-all.tar fedora
+# OR
+docker save -o fedora-latest.tar fedora:latest
 ```